hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ### Registering A Custom Observer

-The application can register any class that implements the `org.hotrod.torcs.QueryExecutionObserver` interface.
-For example, if the application needs to log all query executions it can do so by adding the following observer:
+The application can register as an observer, any object that implements the `org.hotrod.torcs.QueryExecutionObserver` interface.
+Once registered the object will start receiving query execution events.

+For example, if the application needs to log all query executions that exceed 30 seconds of running time, it can do so by adding the following observer:

 ```java
   this.torcs.register(new QueryExecutionObserver() {